electrode-io/electrode-native/docs/cli/platform/plugins/search.md

 * Search for a specified plugin for a specific platform version

+`--manifestId <manifestId>`

+* Id of the override Manifest entry to retrieve dependencies versions from (see [override Manifest] for more info)

 #### Remarks

 * The search results include the plugin (if supported by the current platform version) and its version.

+[override Manifest]: ../../../platform-parts/manifest/override.md